Viasna: 2020-present

 Following the 2020–2021 Belarusian protests, the Viasna Human Rights Centre together with the Rehabilitation and Research Centre for Torture Victims, REDRESS and the International Committee for Investigation of Torture in Belarus founded the International Accountability Platform for Belarus.
 In a joint declaration, 19 states expressed their full support for the establishment of such a platform.

-In the ongoing crackdown on independent media and human rights defenders in Belarus, ‘Viasna’ suffered from significant pressure.
-Leanid Sudalenka, lawyer of the Homieĺ (Gomel) branch of Viasna, Maria Rabkova and Tatsiana Lasitsa, Viasna’s volunteers, were arrested with criminal charges.
-Rabkova spent more than 6 month in the pre-trial detention.
-On February 16, 2021, the Investigative Committee searched Viasna’s headquarters in Minsk and regional offices, raided employees' homes.
-A criminal case against the activists was opened under Article 342, meaning “organising or preparing actions that grossly violate the public order or taking active part in such actions”.
+In the ongoing crackdown on independent media and human rights defenders in Belarus, "Viasna" suffered from significant pressure.
+On 17 September, 2020, "Viasna's" coordinator of volunteers' network Maria Rabkova was arrested and charged with “training and other preparation of people for participation in mass riots” as well as “membership of a criminal organization”.
+Leanid Sudalenka, lawyer of the Homieĺ (Gomel) branch of Viasna, Leanid Sudalenka, head of Homieĺ branch, volunteers Andrei Chepyuk and Maryia Tarasenka were arrested with criminal charges in the early 2021.
+Rabkova spent more than 6 months in pre-trial detention.
+On February 16, 2021, the Investigative Committee searched Viasna's headquarters in Minsk and regional offices, raided employees' homes – more than 40 addresses in any way connected to "Viasna".
+A criminal case against the activists was opened under Article 342, meaning “organizing or preparing actions that grossly violate the public order or taking active part in such actions”.
 Dzmitry Salauyou, board member of ‘Viasna’, was detained and beaten by the police.
 The persecution of ‘Viasna’ members continues, politically motivated charges have been levelled on Valiantsin Stefanovich, Uladzimir Labkovich and Ales Bialiatski.

+In the winter of 2021–2022, the Belarusian authorities recognized Viasna's Internet resources as extremist materials, and in August 2023, Viasna was declared an extremist group.
+Participation in the activities of an extremist group is a criminal offense under Belarusian law.

+As of December 2022, more than 100 active members worked at "Viasna", though many were forced into exile.
+Despite the ongoing crackdown, the organization is referred to as the biggest and most important human right defender in Belarus.
+As stated by "Viasna's" activist Alexander Burakov, the work in Belarusian regions is completely restored and the amount of volunteers has grown.

+On August 14, 2023, the social media accounts and website of "Viasna's" Homiel branch were added to the country's List of Extremist Content.
+On August 23, 2023, the Ministry of Internal Affairs of Belarus declared "Viasna" an “extremist formation” and prohibited all of its activities”.
+The organization was accused of “organizing activities aimed at preparing attacks on the sovereignty and public security of the Republic of Belarus, discrediting and insulting officials.”

+On 3 March, 2023, Bialiatski, Stefanovich, and Labkovich were sentenced to 10, 9, and 7 years in prison respectively.
+The sentence was widely condemned by international human right defenders, Amnesty International demanded an immediate release.

+As of 2024, the pressure on "Viasna" continues.
+On March 3, 2024, the GUBOPiK raided houses of three activists and arrested them under charges of aiding and abetting an extremist organisation.